 What are resistance bands good for?

 Resistance bands are a great tool for a person’s home gym.
 They’re inexpensive, easy to store, and also quite versatile.
-You can use resistance bands to increase your strength, rehabilitate after an injury, or even improve flexibility.
+You can use resistance bands to increase strength, rehabilitate after an injury, or improve flexibility.

-This article will discuss what resistance bands are good for, how they work, and some exercises that you can do with them.
+This article will discuss what resistance bands are good for, how they work, and some exercises you can do with them.

 What Are Resistance Bands Good For?